jasonmarziani/KeenPlugin/README.md

 ## NOTE FROM JASON

-I've blown this thing up a bit, so the below is no longer accurate.

-# Keen IO Unity3D plugin
+# MVP.LIVE Metrics for Unity3D

-Hi!
-This is the repository of Helios' Keen IO plugin.
-This is a write-only plugin written specifically for Unity3D with caching support (no Keen administration/read operations. solely one-way metric writing to Keen servers).
+This is the repository of MVP Interactive's MVP.LIVE Metrics Unity3D plugin.
+This plugin is based off of Helios Keen.io plugin, a write-only Unity3D plugin to send (and cache to send later) events to the Keen.io service.
+Since Keen.io has transitioned to $$paid$$ plans, MVP Interactive has included a Keen.io-like analytics service to the MVP.LIVE platform.
+This plugin will write Unity3D events to that service.

-Caching feature can come in handy if you are using Keen IO in situations where Internet connectivity is sparse.
+Caching feature can come in handy if you are using MVP.LIVE's Metrics in situations where Internet connectivity is sparse.
 This library caches your calls and sends them at a later time when connection is back online and stable.

 ## Build notes